wolverton-research-group/qmpy_docker/README.md

 # qmpy_docker [ ![Build Status](https://travis-ci.org/wolverton-research-group/qmpy_docker.svg?branch=master) ](https://travis-ci.org/wolverton-research-group/qmpy_docker)

-A docker image for qmpy (Internal Usage Only).

-The container will connect to the read-only view of QMDB.
+A docker image for the latest `qmpy`.
+This container is used to connected to an active QMDB (version > v1.3.0).

 Link to [Docker Hub](https://hub.docker.com/r/oqmduser/qmpy_live).